React Quickstart

 pnpm run dev

-You should see the sign-in button.
+You should see the <SignInButton />.
 Click it, you'll be redirected to the ThunderID-hosted sign-in page.
-Authenticate with the test user you created in step 2 and you'll land back in your app with the user profile displayed.
+Login with your test user and you'll land back in your app with the user profile displayed.